 I think we need to give ourselves more grace during this trying time.
 We need to relax the rules and our expectations of ourselves and our families.
 If that means changing course or reworking our days, then we should do that.
 There is no right way through this time there is only determining what works for our family.

 Find Gratitude in the beautiful moments during your day- your new baby’s smile, or playing games with your kids, or enjoying a quiet cup of coffee while your kids are still sleeping.
 And take more breaks for yourself.
 Your emotional and mental state is the most important thing.
 You need to take care of yourself so you can care for your family.
 It is also a time our kids are likely experiencing new and confusing feelings and we need to be able to check on their mental and emotional health and try to add laughter and fun into their days so they are not living in constant state of worry or stress.
+People end up using vapes and other products from Delta 8 vape store to relieve their stress.

 Motherhood, is the most exhilarating, life-changing journey we’ll take.
 Let’s remember to always support each other and be a little more gracious.
 So, mommas, do not forget you are doing an amazing job, even on your lowest days and that we know the hard, loving work you do.
 Keep loving those babies and focusing on the care and support you give those little ones and be a bit easier and kinder on yourself.
 Keep doing this most important work, and keep loving not only your children, but yourself especially during these trying, strange times.